byuflowlab/FastMultipole/docs/src/guided_examples.md

 end
 ```

+Note that while the particular choice of data structures is completely arbitrary, `FastMultipole` does not create any new storage containers for values of interest such as potential, velocity, velocity gradient.
+If these are desired, they must exist in the user-defined system, and will be updated in-place by `FastMultipole`.

 ### Overloading the `B2M!` Function

+The first interface function is used to create multipole expansions for our particular system, be that point masses, source panels, vortex filaments, etc. We can tell `FastMultipole` how to construct the expansions by overloading `FastMultipole.B2M!` for our `Gravitational` type.

 ```@example guidedex
 FastMultipole.B2M!(system::Gravitational, args...) =
     FastMultipole.B2M!_sourcepoint(system, args...)
 ```

-The `B2M!` function overloaded in the previous block of code is provided as a convenience function for 9 different types of systems and is implemented with the following syntax.
+In general, this is at best mathematically complex, and at worst computationally expensive; it is often one of the most difficult steps for integrating a fast multipole method into any code.
+However, convenience functions are provided in `FastMultipole` for 9 different element types, making this a one-line solution.
+They are implemented with the following syntax:

 ```
 FastMultipole.B2M!(system::<usersystem>, args...) =
     FastMultipole.B2M!(<systemtype>, system, args...)
 ```